RazvanN7/DIPs/DIPs/DIP1xxx-rn.md

 ## Abstract

-Currently, the DMD compiler does not perform any move operations: rvalues are typically constructed into a temporary and then blitted to the destination, eliding the destruction of the source.
+Currently, the DMD compiler does not perform any move operations: function return values are typically constructed directly in the destination memory, eliding the destruction of the source, an optimization known as Return Value Optimization.
 This leads to the missing of some optimization opportunities in certain scenarios, that could be easily implemented.
-However, if the moving of objects would be implemented, with the current state of affaires, it would lead to the impossibility of implementing certain programming patterns like `struct`s that contain internal pointers and `struct`s that register themselves in a global registry.
+However, if the moving of objects would be implemented, with the current state of affairs, it would lead to the impossibility of implementing certain programming patterns like `struct`s that contain internal pointers and `struct`s that register themselves in a global registry.

 DIP1014 [1] details the above mentioned scenarios and proposes a solution in the form of a postblit-like callback method called `opPostMove`.
-In parallel with the development of DIP1014, DIP1018 [2] has uncovered a series of issues that affect the postblit which ultimately led to the decision of replacing it with a classical copy constructor.
+In parallel with the development of DIP1014, DIP1018 [2] has uncovered a series of issues that affect the postblit, which ultimately led to the decision of replacing it with a classical copy constructor.
 The postblit-like nature of the `opPostMove` function makes it susceptible to the same issues encountered in DIP1018.